Celebrating Women in Science & Engineering Grant Program

-A one-page budget description should accompany the proposal.
-Please see budgetary guidelines.
-Applications may be submitted either in hardcopy, or via email.
-Hardcopies of the completed application form, proposal, and budget should be sent to: WISELI, 2107 Mechanical Engineering, 1513 University Avenue, Madison, WI 53706.
-Electronic copies should be sent to: firstname.lastname@example.org.
+Applications may be submitted in hardcopy or via email.
+Hardcopies of the completed application form, proposal, and budget should be sent to: WISELI, 3065 Mechanical Engineering, 1513 University Avenue, Madison, WI 53706.
+Electronic copies should be sent to: email@example.com.

 When to apply?

-Departments awarded the Celebrating Women in Science and Engineering grants must acknowledge WISELI as a co-sponsor in any advertisements or announcements of the event/s.
-In addition, the grantee will need to provide WISELI with tentative, and then final, schedules of events with visiting speakers.
-Awarded funds must be used before the end of the 2014-2015 academic year.
+Departments awarded the Celebrating Women in Science and Engineering grants must inform invited guests of WISELIís support and must acknowledge WISELI as a co-sponsor in any advertisements or announcements of the event/s.
+In addition, the grantee will need to provide WISELI with tentative, and then final, schedules of events with visiting speakers before funds are disbursed.
+Awarded funds must be used before the end of the 2016-2017 academic year.
 Finally, WISELI will provide award recipients with an evaluation form that must be completed and returned within 4 weeks of the program's end.

 - Kerr, Bradley, Jessica Winchell, and Christine Pribbenow.
 October 11, 2010.
-“WISELI’s Celebrating Women in Science & Engineering Grant Program: Evaluation Report, 2002-2009.”
+"WISELIís Celebrating Women in Science & Engineering Grant Program: Evaluation Report, 2002-2009."
 Madison, WI: WISELI Evaluation Report.